markjnkim/es_mod/02-css/content/lesson-1-staging.md

 > |contains test data| false      | true        |
 Please note the branch names are just labels that can be changed.
 The `master` branch does not always have to be the production environment, however in our situation this will be the case.

-In our project, the `staging` branch will be where we collect the new features or enhancements and test them.
+The `staging` branch will be where we collect the new features or enhancements and test them.
 Once we are satisfied with the final result and we have a stable working version, we can then "merge" our new work into the `master` branch and then ship or deploy our update to the users.

 Before we create our `staging` branch, let's first learn some new Git commands for the terminal.
 ```